dokku/dokku/docs/getting-started/install/dreamhost.md

 ```

 The content of dokku-cloudinit.sh script contains instructions to add
-Docker and Dokku's apt repositories and install dokku with the proper
+Docker and Dokku's apt repositories and install Dokku with the proper
 debconf options set.
 Don't forget to add the FQDN for your application
 server: